 top of page

-Last week, I had the chance to visit one of the coolest places in the UK gem world – the Birmingham Assay Office Gemmology Lab.
-This was actually my third time visiting, and every time I go, I learn something new.
+Last week, I had the opportunity to visit one of the coolest places in the UK gem world – the Birmingham Assay Office Gemmology Lab.
+This was actually my third time visiting, and each visit offers something new to learn.

 Birmingham Assay Office founded in 1773